How to Apply

 |Step 1||Complete the Online Application and submit the Enrolment Documents, which include:

 Please note that all documentation and the application fee must be included before the application can proceed.

 Year 7 Transition

-Our Transition Program operates for students entering into Year 7.
-Approximately in the middle of Year 6 and includes a number of activities in the second half of the year including time at the College in the preceding the year.
+Our Transition Program operates for Year 6 students entering into Year 7 and includes a number of activities in the second half of the year including time at the College.
 Students are given the opportunity to experience high school through participation in a series of ‘mini’ lessons and are given the chance to mix with older students and find out how the school functions.

 For any further information, contact the Admissions Officer on 4063 5300.

-The program includes in Year 7 with our Peer Support Program and Year 7 Orientation Camp.
+The program includes in Year 7 our Peer Support Program and Year 7 Orientation Camp.